dirtbags/pcapdb/README.md

 Search Head.

 # Requirements
 PcapDB is designed to work on Linux servers only.
 It was developed on both Redhat Enterprise and Debian systems, but its primary testbed has so far been Redhat based.
+While it has been verified to work (with packages from non-default repositories) on RHEL 6, a more bleeding edge system (like RHEL/Centos 7, or the latest Debian/Ubuntu LTS) will greatly simplify the process of gathering dependencies.

 [sys_requirements.txt](sys_requirements.txt) contains a list of the packages required to run and build pcapdb.